dawn-boy/simple-webdevs/README.md

 I've always wanted to create a movie app and this is an early attempt at that wish.
 So, More to Come!

 ## What it does?
-A Simple and humble app that uses that searches for movies by the title that you give.
+A Simple and humble app that searches for movies by the title that you've given.
 It provides you with
   - A list of movies under that title
   - with Release date and Media type